Sorting

 Poker chips – Poker chips can be sorted by size or color and may be stacked or put in a poker chip rack (Figure 2A).

-Wooden Number Cards and Counting Rods with Box – Middle to advanced stage
+Wooden colored sticks with box and numbers – Middle to advanced stage

 Stacking or sorting cubes or blocks or legos.
 Think of something stackable or sorting in your house or community – plastic/paper cups, anything with solid colors.